vstconsulting/vstutils/doc/config.rst

 vstutils-based application uses Celery for long-running async tasks.
-Celery is based on message queue concept, so between web-service and workers running under Celery bust be some kind of message broker (RabbitMQ or something).
+Celery is based on message queue concept, so between web-service and workers running under Celery must be some kind of message broker (RabbitMQ or something).
 Those settings relate to this broker and Celery itself.
 Those kinds of settings: broker backend, number of worker-processes per node and some settings used for troubleshoot